madvax/assignment/README.md

 6. Get Status Should Accept No Data
 7. Get Status Should return JSON - total requests and average request response time.
 8. TODO: Invalid characters in password, pending clarifications on valid characters
+9. TODO: Although not a requirement, Job ID should be unique

 ## Password Hashing Application Specification